digitalocean/terraform-provider-digitalocean/website/docs/r/droplet.html.markdown

 * `size` - The instance size
 * `disk` - The size of the instance's disk in GB
 * `vcpus` - The number of the instance's virtual CPUs
-* `status` - The status of the droplet
+* `status` - The status of the Droplet
-* `tags` - The tags associated with the droplet
+* `tags` - The tags associated with the Droplet
 * `volume_ids` - A list of the attached block storage volumes

 ## Import

-Droplets can be imported using the droplet `id`, e.g.
+Droplets can be imported using the Droplet `id`, e.g.

 ```
 terraform import digitalocean_droplet.mydroplet 100823